goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 - Literature review: Read one or several recent research papers in theoretical computer science, present the results in an oral presentation, and write a report on the papers (for example, your task could be to rewrite a proof from a research paper, or prove a special case of a theorem in a simpler, shorter way).
 - Open-ended research: You get a specific research question from me and your goal is to solve it.
 Typically, this involves finding a new algorithm and proving its correctness, or studying the complexity of a specific computational problem.

 ## Supervision Process and Grading

 As supervisor, I'm in a strange role conflict: During the project, I am your coach and want you to succeed, and in the end I'm expected to be an impartial referee and give you a grade.
 To reduce the stress level of everyone involved, let's explicitly discuss some expectations upfront.

+### Choosing a topic

+Which topic you choose should depend on your interests and career plans.
+If you want to do a PhD in a traditional subfield of computer science, mathematics, and/or physics, then, I would say, choose a topic in Theory or Algorithmic Engineering, or work on the Visualization of a highly non-trivial algorithm.
+If you want a low-risk topic that will definitely yield results within the timeframe, choose Algorithmic Engineering or Visualization.

+Assuming that I have one ready, you can also ask me for a few topics.
+I will then briefly outline an initial, concrete project idea, and you can familiarize yourself with the relevant literature to some extent.
+You can also propose your own topic, but I'm picky!
+I want there to be some scientific component in your thesis, that is, it should rely on and refer to knowledge and skills that you have learnt during your studies.

 ### Project Plan

-Before the project is started formally, we will together design and agree on an informal **project plan** (1-2 pages).
-Typically, when you first ask for a topic, I will briefly outline an initial project idea.
+Before the project is started formally, I want you to design and agree with me on an informal **project plan** (1-2 pages).
-You will then familiarize yourself with the relevant literature to some extent, we discuss the idea further, and you turn it into a more detailed project plan.

-The plan describes the state-of-the-art, as well as general and specific goals for the project, and a rough timeline (I do not want a Gantt chart).
+The plan describes the state-of-the-art, as well as general and specific goals for the project, and a rough timeline (I do **not** want a Gantt chart).
 The main benefits of the project plan are: 1) You learn as best as is feasible what you are getting into by accepting the project, 2) during the project, you can come back to the plan to re-focus your efforts, and 3) it makes grading a little bit more objective in that grades will be determined based on how well the final outcome matches with the project plan.
 Of course, I know extremely well that plans can go wrong, so it is possible to change course if there is a good reason to do so---for example, if the original idea simply doesn't work as expected.

 ### Expectations